PuddletownDesign/puddlejumper/readme.md

 #Puddlejumper wordpress starting theme

 Puddlejumper is a very basic barebones starting theme for Wordpress.
-It has as much of the cruft removed.
+It has as much of the cruft removed as possible.

 It has a few simple libraries included in the functions folder that you can take advantage of.
 Most of them are being used by default.